 Timeline of Enos A. Mills

 This is a general timeline of events in Enos A. Mills' life.
-For more details about his life and adventures, please be sure check out our

-We also have our
+For more information, we also have our

 1870: Enos Abijah Mills born, April 22, to Enos and Ann Mills, Linn County, Kansas.

 1884: Enos leaves Kansas for Estes Park, Colorado.
 Takes a job at Elkhorn Lodge.